Side effects of targeted cancer therapy drugs

 Some targeted drugs, especially those in the group called EGFR inhibitors, can cause rashes or other skin changes.
 These problems usually develop slowly over days to weeks.
 Skin changes (and ways to help manage them) are discussed in detail in the next section.

 High blood pressure

-Problems with bleeding or clotting
+Problems with bleeding or blood clotting

-These drugs can also cause clots in the lungs and legs, as well as heart attacks and strokes.
+These drugs can also cause blood clots in the lungs and legs, as well as heart attacks and strokes.
 Let your doctor know if you have problems with sudden swelling, pain, or tenderness in the arm or leg.
 If you have chest pain, sudden shortness of breath, vision problems, weakness, seizures, or trouble speaking, get emergency help.
-These can be symptoms of serious conditions caused by blood clots.
+These can be symptoms of serious problems caused by blood clots.